rettichschnidi/acerc11xdrv/PROTOCOL.md

 Special Header
 --------------
-Between any frame can be a special header, which changes the brightness of the device.
+Between any frame can be a special widget, which changes the brightness of the device.

 maximum: